-Figure 4. a) Strain per magnetization bode plot and strain versus magnetization minor loops ( $\pm$ 400 microstrain vs. $\pm$ 10 kA/m). b) Strain per magnetization bode plot and strain versus magnetization minor loops ( $\pm$ 100 kA/m vs. $\pm$ 10kA/m). c) Magnetization per applied field Bode plot and magnetization versus applied field minor loops ( $\pm$ 400 microstrain vs. $\pm$ 100 kA/m).
+Figure 4. a) Strain per magnetization bode plot and strain versus magnetization minor loops (±400 microstrain vs. ±10 kA/m). b) Strain per magnetization bode plot and strain versus magnetization minor loops (±100 kA/m vs. ±10kA/m). c) Magnetization per applied field Bode plot and magnetization versus applied field minor loops (±400 microstrain vs. ±100 kA/m).
 From left to right, hysteresis minor loop data collected at: 10, 100, 500, 800, 1000, 1250, 1500 and 2000 Hz.

-foghorn was first built and patented by Hayes at the NRL.
-It is characteristic of flextensional transducers to have two types of radiating modes: a low frequency flexing mode associated with bending of the shell and a higher frequency breathing mode, in which the whole shell expands and contracts in unison.
-As the name implies, the desired mode of vibration is a flexural one.
-However, the breathing mode is acoustically more like a monopole, thus it is usually of higher efficiency and improves the effective communications.
+11 communications.
 The designs discussed here are the flextensional transducer, the piston-type, and the square-ring.
-(2) Motion/force generation applications.
-In this category, we include transducers designed to do work against external mechanical loads.
+Motion/force generation applications. this category, we include transducers designed to do work against external mechanical loads.
 The motion may be linear, such as in the inchworm or Kiesewetter motors or rotational.
-(3)Ultrasonic applications.
+Ultrasonic applications.
 This category involves a fairly broad range of actuators, whose final use may actually vary from surgical applications to cleaning devices and use in high speed machining.

-Despite the differences between the three categories, there is intrinsic commonality to all magnetostrictive actuators based upon the magnetomechanical nature of the device.
-It is common practice to subject the material to magnetic bias and mechanical prestress.
+Despite the differences between the categories. there is intrinsic magnetostrictive commonality to all based magnetoactuators upon the mechanical nature of the device. common practice to subject the material to magnetic bias and mechanical prestress.
 A magnetic bias is generally supplied with permanent magnets located in series or parallel with the drive motor, and/or with DC currents.
 The mechanical bias is typically applied by structural compression of the driver with springs or via the transducer structure itself, such as in flextensional transducers.